Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Related Work

-To our knowledge, there is currently no systematic knowledge of how various PEFT methods behave in the domain of unit test generation.
 As existing studies show that PEFT techniques' effectiveness is task-dependent, it is, therefore, necessary to empirically evaluate their effectiveness for unit test generation.
+To our knowledge, there is currently no systematic knowledge of how various PEFT methods behave to tune LLMs for unit test generation.
+In this study, we focus on autoregressive base code models to minimize the influence of prompt templates on PEFT performance.